jonathan-vella/secure-networking-hackathon/hacker-assets/sol_challenge06.md

+# Secure Networking Artifacts
-# YADA - Deployment on Azure App Services
+## Challenge 06 - YADA Deployment on Azure App Services

 In the [YADA GitHub repo](https://github.com/microsoft/YADA) you can find additional information about YADA web and API components.
 In the following example you can find the simplest deployment of the YADA app using Azure Web Apps for the web and API tiers, and Azure SQL Database for the data tier.